-VTEA funding has continued to grow over the past 5 years, as noted in the chart below, revenue is dependent upon the financial stability of the state as well as College FTES generation.
+VTEA funding has continued to grow over the past 6 years, as noted in the chart below, revenue is dependent upon the financial stability of the state as well as College FTES generation.

-The majority of funding supports personnel, educational advisors and job development specialists to support work needed for "Special Populations" CTE students, as well as 50% of a Program Director salary to administer the Program.
+A good portion of the VTEA funding continues to support personnel, educational advisors and job development specialists in supporting the work for "Special Populations" CTE students.
+Funds also help to supplement administration costs for the CTE Program Director.
 In addition, funding is used to support professional development activities that would benefit all CTE programs as well as software licensing fees for EMSI (Economic Modeling Specialists, Inc.) which is an internet based data system that provides labor market analytics, program alignments and Career Coach.
-The remaining funding supports program specific professional development activities for faculty so that they may remain current in their discipline and equipment purchases so faculty may teach using current industry specific equipment.
+Funding is directed to support program specific professional development activities for faculty.
+This provides the faculty opportunities to fine tune the best practices within their discipline.
+Funds also help the pathways purchase equipment allowing our faculty to teach with current industry specific equipment and technologies.